AntelopeIO/cdt/docs/06_how-to-guides/60_how-to-return-values-from-actions.md

 }
 ```

-For a complete example of a smart contract that implements an action which returns a value see the [hello example smart contract](https://github.com/EOSIO/eosio.cdt/blob/develop/examples/hello/src/hello.cpp#L16).
+For a complete example of a smart contract that implements an action which returns a value see the [hello example contract](https://github.com/AntelopeIO/cdt/blob/main/examples/hello).

 ## Next Steps